 How's My Waterway?
 (United States, Environmental Protection Agency) Learn the condition of local streams, lakes and other waters anywhere in the US.
 See if your local waterway was checked for pollution, what was found, and what is being done.
 (Not specific to Native Americans, but looks like a relevant tool.)

 Tribal Water Code Webinar Video - NARF webinar on Tribal Water Codes held December 2012.

 Wise Law Library's Arizona v.
 California Collection - contains more than 160 full-text, searchable pleadings, briefs, orders, transcripts, and reports from the 12-year original proceeding in the U.S. Supreme Court.

-American Indian Territoriality: An Online Research Guide (Edition of October 17, 2003) (2 PDF versions) - (Native American Constitution and Law Digitization Project, University of Oklahoma Law Library).
+American Indian Territoriality: An Online Research Guide (or entire document in PDF) (Edition of October 17, 2003) - (Native American Constitution and Law Digitization Project, University of Oklahoma Law Library).
 By Imre Sutton, Professor Emeritus, California State University, Fullerton.

 Cases and Materials on Problems in Lands Allotted to American Indians - (Native American Constitution and Law Digitization Project, University of Oklahoma Law Library).
 By Joseph F. Rarick, J.S.D.

 A Guide to Rarick's Oklahoma Indian Law Titles - (Native American Constitution and Law Digitization Project, University of Oklahoma Law Library).
 Guide to using electronic book title above.

 Indian Land Cessions in the United States [Map]- (Library of Congress).
 Compiled by Charles C. Royce (1896-7).